cuhHub/Noir/docs/tutorials/services.md

 Here's a quick rundown:

 `ServiceInit` is called when the service is initialized by Noir after `Noir:Start()` is called.
+This method is called just before `Noir.Started` is fired.

 `ServiceStart` is called when the service is started by Noir after `Noir:Start()` is called.
+This method is called straight after `Noir.Started` is fired.

-Both of these methods are optional, but be sure to use `ServiceInit` if you need to store data within your service or setup things like events.
+Both of these methods are optional, but be sure to use `ServiceInit` if you need to store data within your service, setup things like events, or load data from your service's `g_savedata` accessible via `Service:GetSaveData()`, `Service:Load()`, etc.

 Services can be stored as a variable and retrieved at anytime throughout your code, but you can also use `Noir.Services:GetService("MyService")` to retrieve a service.
 Note that this method only works if the service has been initialized (always the case after Noir has started).